-1A.82.
+1A.68.
 (SDE-EIA: Teacher Loan Program) With the funds appropriated for the Teacher Loan Program and with funds in the revolving fund, in the current fiscal year the annual maximum award for eligible juniors, seniors and graduate students is \$7,500 per year and the aggregate maximum loan amount is \$27,500.

-1A.83.
-(SDE-EIA: Digital Learning Plan) The Department of Education is responsible for implementing the second year of a pilot program for alternative methods of instruction for make-up days.
+1A.69.
+(SDE-EIA: Digital Learning Plan) The Education Oversight Committee is responsible for implementing the second year of a pilot program for alternative methods of instruction for make-up days.
 The five school districts that participated in the initial pilot program in the prior fiscal year shall have the option of continuing to participate during the current fiscal year.
-As a condition of their continued participation, these five school districts shall assist the department in reviewing and approving additional school districts to participate in the second year of the pilot program and shall provide technical assistance and support to new districts participating in the pilot.
-From funds available to the department, the department is authorized to allocate funds to the five districts for providing technical support to the new districts participating in the pilot program.
+As a condition of their continued participation, these five school districts shall assist the committee in reviewing and approving additional school districts to participate in the second year of the pilot program and shall provide technical assistance and support to new districts participating in the pilot.
+From funds available to the committee, the committee is authorized to allocate funds to the five districts for providing technical support to the new districts participating in the pilot program.

 All districts participating in the pilot in the current fiscal year shall utilize alternative methods of instruction which may include, but are not limited to, online or virtual instruction for scheduled make up time.
 All make up time must reflect the number of hours of the make-up days the instruction will cover.
 All make up time must meet state requirements for elementary and secondary school days.
 All districts shall continue to report to the Department of Education all days missed, reasons for the absences, days made up, and now the alternative method of instruction used.
-The department shall work with the Educational Television Commission (ETV) and the State Library to utilize and coordinate available ETV and State Library resources and explore alternative means of delivery to districts that may lack proper access to online instruction.
-All school districts shall report the following information to the Department of Education by April 1, 2020: method(s) of implementation utilized, advantages and disadvantages of the method(s) used, any feedback received from administrators, teachers, parents or guardians, and recommendations for how the program can be implemented statewide.
+The Education Oversight Committee shall work with the Educational Television Commission (ETV) and the State Library to utilize and coordinate available ETV and State Library resources and explore alternative means of delivery to districts that may lack proper access to online instruction.
+All school districts shall report the following information to the Education Oversight Committee by April 1, 2021: method(s) of implementation utilized, advantages and disadvantages of the method(s) used, any feedback received from administrators, teachers, parents or guardians, and recommendations for how the program can be implemented statewide.

-By June 1, 2020 the department shall report to the Governor, the General Assembly, and the State Board of Education a plan for implementing the eLearning program for make-up days statewide.
+35 36 By June 1, 2021 the Education Oversight Committee shall report to the Governor, the General Assembly, the Department of Education, and the State Board of Education a plan for implementing the eLearning program for make up days statewide.